Pope in Sarajevo, urges lasting ethnic and religious peace

 Francis arrived in the city whose skyline is dotted by mosques and churches days after the entry into force of a landmark EU agreement on closer ties with Bosnia, part of a new Western initiative to encourage political and economic change.

-A multi-ethnic children's choir from Srebrenica, where 8,000 Muslim men and boys were killed in 1995 in the worst mass killing in Europe since the Nazis, sang a song titled "Love people".

-"I expect you to build bridges that will be used for meeting each other," Francis told them.

-(Additional reporting by Daria Sito-Sucic; Writing by Philip Pullella and Matt Robinson; editing by William Hardy and Dominic Evans)
+(Additional reporting by Daria Sito-Sucic; Writing by Philip Pullella and Matt Robinson; editing by Ralph Boulton and William Hardy)